yvonnexiong/Unity-MetaXR-AI-Florence2/README.md

   - Confirm `Bounding Box Container` and `Bounding Box Prefab` are assigned.
 - 3D anchors not appearing: Ensure `EnvironmentRaycastManager` is in scene and `spatialAnchorPrefab` is set.
 Also confirm passthrough/camera utilities are available.

-🔐 Security
+## 🔐 Security
 - Do not commit your API key.
 Keep the `ApiConfig` asset out of version control or remove the key before committing.
 The Gitignore of the project will leave out /Assets/XR-AI-Florence2/Data/ApiConfig.asset

-📚 References
+## 📚 References
 - Microsoft Florence-2: https://huggingface.co/microsoft/Florence-2-large
-- NVIDIA AI API (VLM Florence-2): https://build.nvidia.com/explore/vlm
+- NVIDIA AI API (VLM Florence-2): https://build.nvidia.com/

+## 📄 License
+MIT – Free to use, modify and learn from.